zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 We listen in on a phone conversation in this episod e.
 Salima answers the phone by saying, “Hello.”
 Jake says “Hi, this is Jake Nag ano at Fixit Corp.
 How are you today?”
 “Corp.” is a short word for “corporation,” which is another word for a company.
 Jake works for Fixit Corp.
 Salima says, “O h, hi, Jake.
 I’m fine.
 How are you?”
 Jake says, “Good.”
 Then Jake gets to the purp ose of his call, and notice how he introduces that.

-In a business setting, one often uses the phrase “T he reason I’m calling is that,” and then you give the person the reason that you ar e calling.
+In a business setting, one often uses the phrase “T he reason I’m calling is that,” and then you give the person the reason that you are calling.
 Well, here Jake says, “The reason I’m calling is that we’d like to offer you the position you interviewed for last week.”
 “To offer someone a pos ition” is to tell someone that you want to give him a job – and of course the pers on, if he wants the job, will accept your offer or not.
 Here Jake is offering Sal ima this position, this job for which she interviewed last week.

 Salima says, “Oh, that’s great.
 I was really impres sed with Fixit.”
 “To be impressed” here means to have a very positive react ion to, or a very positive idea about, in this case, the company.
 Jake says, “I’m g lad to hear it,” meaning I’m happy that you liked our company.
 “We’re prepared t o offer you a starting salary of $55,000.”
 “We’re prepared” means we are willing to give you a starting salary of $55,000.